-While many women desire large breasts, there are many more women who prefer to have theirs’ reduced.
+While many women desire large breasts, there are many more women who prefer to have theirs reduced.
 Large, heavy breasts are extremely incapacitating.
 They may cause back pain, neck pain, shoulder pain, shoulder grooves and poor posture.
-They may be embarassing to young woman and can limit physical activity.
+They may be embarrassing to young woman and can limit physical activity.

 The techniques for breast reduction vary.
 We perform the two most common techniques which leave either an anchor-shaped scar or a short vertical scar.

 Anchor-shaped scar: This is the most widely used technique by cosmetic surgeons.
-It leaves a scar around the aeroa, a vertical scar from the aerola to the fold under the breast and a horizontal scar below the breast, hidden within the breast fold.
+It leaves a scar around the areola, a vertical scar from the areola to the fold under the breast and a long horizontal scar below the breast, hidden within the breast fold.
 This operation works well for most women.

-The risks of breast reduction include scars, infection, bleeding (hematoma), poor or delayed healing, reduced nipple sensation, partial or total loss of the nipple and an altered capacity to breast feed.
+The risks of breast reduction include scars, infection, bleeding (hematoma), poor or delayed healing, reduced nipple sensation, partial or total loss of the nipple, lumps, bottoming-out (drooping of the lower portion of the breast) and an altered capacity to breast feed.
 We will discuss them with you during your consultation.

 Please visit the following website for examples of this operation: http://www.surgery.org/public/photos/breast_reduction